Martin Chlumecký: Career

 He scored three own goals in his first five Czech First League matches for Dukla, scoring the only goal of Dukla's 1–0 home defeat to Bohemians 1905, followed by both opposition goals in the 2–1 home defeat against 1.
 FC Slovácko.
 He joined Vysočina Jihlava on a half-season loan during the winter break of the 2018–19 season.

-On 8 September 2022 he was loaned to Pardubice in Czech First League.
+On 8 September 2022, he was loaned to Pardubice in Czech First League.

+On 30 June 2023, Chlumecký joined Polish second division side Podbeskidzie Bielsko-Biała on a two-year contract.

+On 25 January 2024, Chlumecký joined Pardubice on a half-year loan deal without option.
+After returning from loan, he terminated his contract with Podbeskidzie by mutual consent on 16 July 2024.